 In a saucepan, stir the remaining 1/2 cup sugar into 1/2 cup water.
 Put a candy thermometer in the pan and place the pan over medium-high heat.
 When the simple syrup reaches the soft-ball stage (235 to 245 degrees F), immediately pour it into the egg whites while the mixer is on low speed.
 Once all the syrup is added, turn the mixer to high and whip until the bottom of the bowl is cool, about 15 minutes.
 Add the butter and whip until smooth and silky.
 Add the vanilla and coffee-flavored oil and mix until incorporated.

 To assemble: Scoop 1/4 cup frosting onto each cupcake.
 Roll each cupcake, upside down, in the bowl of toasted coconut until the top is rounded and coated in coconut; set aside.

 Melt the white chocolate in a double boiler.
 Cut the marshmallows in half diagonally.
 Dip two marshmallow pieces in the white chocolate and place on a cupcake toward the top (for the ears).
 Place a chocolate-covered espresso bean in the middle of the cupcake (for the nose).
 Repeat with the remaining marshmallows and espresso beans.

 Contestant/Competition Recipe: This recipe was created by a contestant during a cooking competition.
 The Food Network Kitchen have not tested it for home use and therefore cannot make any representation as to the results.

-Recipe courtesy Don Hein
+Recipe courtesy of Don Hein